aubreyjonescreatives/react-node-full-stack-app/ReadMe.md

 4. Create a .env file in the main project folder.
 5. Make sure your .gitignore file ignores all .env files with *.env*
 5. Add your mongodb connection string to the .env file using DB_CONN_STRING as the string variable.
-6. Add PORT=5050 to your .env file as my PopularGames.js uses this port
+6. Add PORT=5050 to your .env file as my PopularGames.js uses this
 7. Run these scripts from the main package.json file in this order:
     a. npm run launch (to create docker container (ignore this step once created))
     b. npm run migrate (to create graphql migration)